tensorflow/swift-apis/README.md

 *Note: CMake is required for building X10 modules.*

 In-tree builds are not supported.
-The instructions here expect CMake 3.16 or newer, although the minimum required version is 3.15.1.
-Older releases will not allow the use of the `-B` option to specific the build tree and require that you are in the location of the build tree (and the `-B` option and its argument are elided).

 *Note: To enable CUDA support, run `export TF_NEED_CUDA=1` before the steps below.*